 And that’s why it’s not a harmless, natural alternative, and doesn’t really fit with the aims of an organic garden.

 We might say one gardener doing this, big whoop.
-But there are millions of us spreading these home remedies around, and that’s how many gardeners putting this stuff in their gardens?
+But there are millions of us spreading these home remedies around, so how many gardeners are spraying this stuff in their gardens?